Learning Neural Networks by Neuron Pursuit

-Thus, in the second iteration, maximizing the constrained NCF for each remaining neuron is equivalent to identifying which remaining column of $\rmX$ has highest absolute correlation with the residual error $\overline{\rvy}$.
+Thus, in the second iteration as well, maximizing the constrained NCF leads to identifying which remaining column of $\rmX$ has highest absolute correlation with the residual error.
 Then, this new column, along with the previous one, is used to find the best fit for the labels $\rvy$.
-This is exactly same as the second iteration of the OMP algorithm.

-The subsequent iterations are same as second iteration.
-It also matches with the subsequent iterations of OMP, under the same assumption: the gradient descent iterates converge to the global minimum.
-In summary, for two-layer diagonal linear networks, the NP algorithm is equivalent to OMP, provided gradient descent reaches the global minimum at every iteration.

-\textbf{Experiment: }We next empirically demonstrate that the NP algorithm for two-layer diagonal networks does match with the OMP solution and is different from the minimum $\ell_1$-norm solution.
+This is exactly same as the second iteration of the OMP algorithm.\\ The subsequent iterations are same as second iteration, and matches with the iterations of OMP, under the same assumption: the gradient descent iterates converge to the global minimum.
+In summary, for two-layer diagonal linear networks, the NP algorithm is equivalent to OMP, provided gradient descent reaches the global minimum at each iteration.\\ \textbf{Experiment: }We next empirically demonstrate that the NP algorithm for two-layer diagonal networks does match with the OMP solution and is different from the minimum $\ell_1$-norm solution.
 Suppose

 \textbf{Minimizing $\ell_1$-norm. }Consider the following optimization problem: